NSW Civil and Administrative Tribunal

 Use the Notice of Appeal form if you wish to appeal to the NCAT Appeal Panel.
 If you have been served with a Notice of Appeal complete the Reply to Appeal form.

 The original decision still operates and can be enforced unless the Tribunal makes an order stopping it being enforced, called a 'stay'.
-An Application for stay of original decision pending appeal form will need to be lodged with a Notice of Appeal.
+An application form for the stay of the original decision will need to be lodged with a Notice of Appeal.

 How to appeal an NCAT decision